 The Hinkley Point C (Nuclear Generating Station) Order 2013 came into force on the 9 April 2013.
 EDF Energy is currently submitting applications to the appropriate authorities to discharge requirements.
 These are similar to planning conditions.
 The submissions will go to either Somerset West and Taunton Council, Sedgemoor District Council, Somerset County Council or the Marine Management Organisation.

 EDF Energy and the China General Nuclear Power Corporation (CGN) signed the Strategic Investment Agreement on the 21 October 2015.
-Under this agreement EDF has a 66.5 per cent share in Hinkley Point C while CGN has 33.5 per cent.
+Under this agreement EDF has a 66.5% share in Hinkley Point C while CGN has 33.5%.

 On 28 July 2016 EDF Board of Directors approved the Final Investment Decision to build Hinkley Point C.

 Immediately following this decision, the UK Government launched a further review of the scheme before contracts were signed.
 This delayed the final decision until autumn 2016.
 On 29 September 2016 the UK Government, EDF Energy and CGN signed the final documents to enable the HPC project to go-ahead.

 Requirements of the DCO are currently being discharged by the Council.

 The consent order contains a list of requirements, similar to planning conditions.
 We issue an application reference number to each formal requirement submission.

 Details of all requirement discharge submissions and their decision notices can be found in our planning section.